jblindsay/whitebox-tools/README.md

 - ***FillMissingData***: Fills nodata holes in a DEM.
 - ***Hillshade***: Calculates a hillshade raster from an input DEM.
 - ***MaxBranchLength***: Branch length is used to map drainage divides or ridge lines.
+- ***MaxDownslopeElevChange***: Calculates the maximum downslope change in elevation between a grid cell and its eight downslope neighbors.
+- ***MinDownslopeElevChange***: Calculates the minimum downslope change in elevation between a grid cell and its eight downslope neighbors.
 - ***HorizonAngle***: Calculates horizon angle (maximum upwind slope) for each grid cell in an input DEM.
 - ***NumDownslopeNeighbours***: Calculates the number of downslope neighbours to each grid cell in a DEM.
 - ***NumUpslopeNeighbours***: Calculates the number of upslope neighbours to each grid cell in a DEM.